-To stop Uptime Infrastructure Monitor from monitoring virtual server Elements, do the following:
+To stop Uptime Infrastructure Monitor from monitoring VMware vCenter server Elements, do the following:

-- 1. In the Infrastructure panel, click the gear icon beside the Hyper-V host or VMware vCenter server, then in the pop-menu, select View. - 2.
-On the Element profile page, ensure the Info tab is selected. - 3.
-Click Inventory for Hyper-V or Inventory Detail for vCenter. - 4.
-In the Inventory Detail page, select the checkboxes that correspond to the ESX hosts or clusters (if applicable), or individual VMs that you want to stop monitoring. - 5.
+- 1. In the Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View. - 2.
+On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
+Click Inventory Detail. - 4.
+In the vCenter Inventory Detail page, select the checkboxes that correspond to the ESX hosts or clusters, or (if applicable) individual VMs that you want to stop monitoring. - 5.
 Click Add Selected Elements to Ignore.